-Today we experienced and issue with a Victron Quattro 8kVA, SMA SunnyBoy 4.0 and Himoinsa HYW-9 M5 where the generator would connect however hunt between 48-52Hz fairly quickly, then leading to lights flickering, and charging being unpredictable in output.
+Today we experienced and issue with a Victron Quattro 8kVA, SMA SunnyBoy 4.0 and Himoinsa HYW-9 M5 where the generator would connect however hunt between 48-52Hz fairly quickly, then leading to lights flickering and charging being unpredictable in output.

-After a night the customer reported the same fault then de-bunking my theory.
+After a night the customer reported the same fault, then de-bunking my theory.
 After further thought I tried both increasing and decreasing the shore limit settings in the inverter with no success.
 I then tried a setting in VEConfigure called “Weak AC Signal”, Victron describes this setting as some generators have a waveform that prevents normal charge conditions to work.
-I actually think what this does is it creates a slightly lagging power factor to ensure the clear return path to the generator.
+I actually think what this does is create a slightly lagging power factor to ensure the clear return path to the generator.
 In any event “Eureka”.
 The generator is sitting almost exactly on synchronous frequency and is also doing so in the day.